terralang/terra/README.md

 _Zach DeVito <zdevito@stanford.edu>_

-Terra is a new low-level system programming language that is designed to interoperate seamlessly with the Lua programming language, while still being backwards compatible with (and embeddable in) existing C code.
+Terra is a new low-level system programming language that is designed to interoperate seamlessly with the Lua programming language.
+It is also backwards compatible with (and embeddable in) existing C code.
 Like C, Terra is a monomorphic, statically-typed, compiled language with manual memory management.
 But unlike C, it is designed to make interaction with Lua easy.
 Terra code shares Lua's syntax and control-flow constructs.
 It is easy to call Lua functions from Terra (or Terra functions from Lua).

-Additionally, you can use Lua to meta-program Terra code.
-Lua handles details of Terra like conditional compilation, namespaces, and templating that are normally special constructs in low-level languages.
-This coupling enables more powerful features like function specialization, lisp-style macros, and manually controlled JIT compilation.
-Since Terra's compiler is also available at runtime, it makes it easy to write libraries or embedded languages that need to generate low-level code dynamically.
+Furthermore, you can use Lua to meta-program Terra code.
+The Lua meta-program handles details like conditional compilation, namespaces, and templating in Terra code that are normally special constructs in low-level languages.
+This coupling additionally enables more powerful features like function specialization, lisp-style macros, and manually controlled JIT compilation.
+Since Terra's compiler is also available at runtime, it makes it for libraries or embedded languages to generate low-level code dynamically.

 This guide serves as an introduction for programming in Terra.
-A general understanding of the Lua language would be very helpful, but not strictly required.
+A general understanding of the Lua language is very helpful, but not strictly required.

 Rationale
 ---------

 Programming languages make fundamental tradeoffs between productivity and performance.
 While JIT compilers can make dynamic languages like Python, Javascript, or Lua run more efficiently, they rarely match the performance of a low-level language like C, and can be difficult to use in a embedded/power-constrained context.
-On the flip side, C is much more difficult and error-prone to program in.
+On the flip side, C can be a more difficult and error-prone programming environment.

-Other languages like Go, C++, D, Scala, Java, or, Cython try to strike a balance beween these constraints.
+Languages like Go, C++, D, Scala, Java, or, Cython try to strike a balance beween these constraints.
 But this can increase the total complexity of the language, restrict certain behaviors, and can create weird interactions between features.

 An alternative approach popular in the game programming community is to use two programming languages.
 A performance language (typically C/C++) for rendering and simulation, and a dynamic language (often Lua) for scripting and configuration.